 This table describes the fees and expenses you may pay if you buy, hold, and sell shares of the fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
 You may qualify for sales charge discounts on Class A shares if you and your family invest, or agree to invest in the future, at least \$50,000 in the John Hancock family of funds.
 Intermediaries may have different policies and procedures regarding the availability of front-end sales charge waivers or contingent deferred sales charge (CDSC) waivers (See Appendix 1 - Intermediary sales charge waivers, which includes information about specific sales charge waivers applicable to the intermediaries identified therein).
-More information about these and other discounts is available from your financial professional and beginning on page 127 of the prospectus under "Sales charge reductions and waivers" or page 144 of the fund's Statement of Additional Information under "Sales Charges on Class A and Class C Shares."
+More information about these and other discounts is available from your financial professional and beginning on page 31 of the prospectus under "Sales charge reductions and waivers" or page 76 of the fund's Statement of Additional Information under "Sales Charges on Class A Shares."

-Shareholder fees (%) (fees paid directly from your investment) Α R4 R6 Maximum front-end sales charge (load) on purchases, as a % of purchase price 5.00 None None Maximum deferred sales charge (load) as a % of purchase or sale price, whichever is less 1.00 None None (on certain purchases, including those of \$1 million or more) Small account fee (for fund account balances under \$1,000) (\$) 20 None None
+Shareholder fees (%) (fees paid directly from your investment) R6 Maximum front-end sales charge (load) on purchases, as a % of purchase price 5.00 None Maximum deferred sales charge (load) as a % of purchase or sale price, whichever is less 1.00 None (on certain purchases, including those of \$1 million or more) Small account fee (for fund account balances under \$1,000) (\$) 20 None

-Annual fund operating expenses (%) (expenses that you pay each year as a percentage of the value of your investment) Α R4 R6 Management fee 0.31 0.31 0.31 Distribution and service (Rule 12b-1) fees 0.30 0.25 0.00 Other expenses Service plan fee 0.00 0.10 0.00 Additional other expenses 0.17 0.06 0.06 Total other expenses 0.17 0.16 0.06 Acquired fund fees and expenses 0.29^{1} 0.29^{1} 0.29^{1} Total annual fund operating expenses 1.07 2 1.01 2 0.66^{2} Contractual expense reimbursement -0.34 3 -0.44 ^{3,4} -0.34 3 Total annual fund operating expenses after expense reimbursements 0.73 0.57 0.32
+Annual fund operating expenses (%) (expenses that you pay each year as a percentage of the value of your investment) R6 Management fee 0.27 0.27 Distribution and service (Rule 12b-1) fees 0.30 0.00 Other expenses 1.21 1 1.10 1 Acquired fund fees and expenses 0.31 2 0.31 2 Total annual fund operating expenses 2.09 3 1.68 3 Contractual expense reimbursement -1.36 4 -1.36 4 Total annual fund operating expenses after expense reimbursements 0.73 0.32

-- 1 "Acquired fund fees and expenses" are based on indirect net expenses associated with the fund's investments in underlying investment companies. - 2 The "Total annual fund operating expenses" shown may not correlate to the fund's ratios of expenses to average daily net assets shown in the "Financial highlights" section of the fund's prospectus, which does not include "Acquired fund fees and expenses." - The advisor contractually agrees to reduce its management fee or, if necessary, make payment to the fund in an amount equal to the amount by which certain expenses, including acquired fund fees, exceed 0.31% of the fund's average daily net assets.
-This agreement expires on December 31, 2025, unless renewed by mutual agreement of the fund and the advisor based upon a determination that this is appropriate under the circumstances at that time. - 4 The distributor contractually agrees to limit its Rule 12b-1 fees for Class R4 shares to 0.15%.
-This agreement expires on December 31, 2025, unless renewed by mutual agreement of the fund and the distributor based upon a determination that this is appropriate under the circumstances at that time.
+- 1 "Other expenses" have been estimated for the fund's first year of operations. - 2 "Acquired fund fees and expenses" are based on the estimated indirect net expenses associated with the fund's anticipated investments in underlying investment companies. - 3 The "Total annual fund operating expenses" shown may not correlate to the fund's ratios of expenses to average daily net assets shown in the "Financial highlights" section of the fund's prospectus, which does not include "Acquired fund fees and expenses." - 4 The advisor contractually agrees to reduce its management fee or, if necessary, make payment to the fund in an amount equal to the amount by which certain expenses, including acquired fund fees, exceed 0.31% of the fund's average daily net assets.
+This agreement expires on December 31, 2026, unless renewed by mutual agreement of the fund and the advisor based upon a determination that this is appropriate under the circumstances at that time.